sagemath/trac_to_gh/Issue 58.md

 # Issue 58: wanted -- subsets of a set

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/58

 Original creator: was